longle2718/signpost/software/apps/audio_module/event_detector/README.md

 # Universal acoustic event detection app
-The first step into any audio processing chain:
+The first step into any audio processing chain.

 Detect a large class of "acoustic events" (bird calls, gunshots, broken glasses, etc.) from noisy background.
-Specific classification are reserved for downstream.
+Further classifications are reserved for downstream processing.

 ## Quick start
 1. Plug the Audio Module into the `Module 1` slot